tonux/Edacy-app/README.md

  Angular 5.2.4 Edacy application built from scratch, using the angular-cli.

-This app manages cohorte.
-Using the app, the user can list, add, edit and remove cohorte.
+This app manages Edacy.
+Using the app, the user can
+- list, add, edit and remove cohorte.
+- list, add, edit and remove cours.
+- Contact Edacy

 ### Prerequisites